l0rd/blog-files/wsnext/text.md

 - Running IDE tooling and plugins in separated sidecar containers
 - Integrating Che with third party applications catalogs as [OpenShift Service Catalog](https://docs.openshift.org/latest/architecture/service_catalog/index.html) and [Kubeapps](https://kubeapps.com/)
-- Creating workspaces from a Kubernetes/OpenShift YAML, a Composefile or even a Dockerfile
+- Creating workspaces from a Kubernetes/OpenShift YAML, a Composefile or even a Dockerfile imported from a GitHub repository
 - Improving multi-container runtimes support and microservices debugging
 - Implementing a new CLI to manage workspaces